CQCL/hugr/specification/hugr.md

 - `Value` edges carry typed data at runtime.
 They have a *port* at each end, associated with the source and target nodes.
 They have an `AnyType`as an edge weight.
 - `Const` edges are similar to `Value` edges but carry static data (knowable at compilation time).
-These has as edge weight a `CopyableType`.
+These have as edge weight a `CopyableType`.
 - `Function` edges refer to a statically-known function, but with a type scheme that (unlike values) may be polymorphic---see [Polymorphism](#polymorphism).
 - `ControlFlow` edges represent possible flows of control from one part of the